Page Curves of Reissner-Nordstr\"om Black Hole in HD Gravity: Acknowledgements

 \section{Acknowledgements}

 The author is supported by a Senior Research Fellowship (SRF) from the Council of Scientific and Industrial Research, Govt. of India.
 The author was benefited from{\it "Kavli Asian Winter School (KAWS) on Strings, Particles and Cosmology(Online)" (code: ICTS/kaws2022/1)}.
-The author would like to thank A. Misra for helpful discussions.
-The author would also like to thank X. Wang, X.~H.~Ge and M.~Alishahiha for various correspondences and clarifications.
+The author would like to thank Aalok Misra for helpful discussions.
+The author would also like to thank Xuanhua Wang, Xian-Hui Ge and Mohsen Alishahiha for various correspondences and clarifications.